oradcliffe/realtime-phone-agent/README.md

 2. Fill in your own values for each environment variable
 3. Keep this file secure and only on your local development machine

-## Deployment

-Follow the step-by-step instructions in the [deployment guide](deployment-guide.md) to set up and deploy the application.

 ## Project Structure

 - `call_automation.py` - Main application with realtime audio capabilities